dmmd/StrongBag/README.md

 STRONGBAG
 =========
-a cryptographically strengthened baagit clone
+a cryptographically strengthened bagit clone

 to install: